 South Staffordshire Council takes its responsibilities under RIPA for ensuring that any actions authorised in possession of its RIPA powers are both necessary and proportionate, extremely seriously.
-To this end the Council has approved this Policy and Guidance Document, which will be kept under review as to its effectiveness and appropriateness by the Assistant Director Democratic & Regulatory Services.
+To this end the council has approved this Policy and Guidance Document, which will be kept under review as to its effectiveness and appropriateness by the Corporate Director of Governance.

-- 2. The Human Rights Act 1998 (which brought much of the European Convention for the Protection of Human Rights and Fundamental Freedoms into UK domestic law) requires the Council, and organisations working on its behalf, pursuant to Article 8 of the European Convention, to respect the private and family life of citizens, their home and their correspondence. - 3.
+- 2. The Human Rights Act 1998 (which brought much of the European Convention for the Protection of Human Rights and Fundamental Freedoms into UK domestic law) requires the council, and organisations working on its behalf, pursuant to Article 8 of the European Convention, to respect the private and family life of citizens, their home and their correspondence. - 3.
 The European Convention did not, however, make this an absolute right, but a qualified right.
-Accordingly, in certain circumstances, the Council may interfere in the citizen's right mentioned above, if such interference is:- - A. in accordance with the law; - B. necessary (as defined in this document); and - C. proportionate (as defined in this document). - 4.
-The Regulation of Investigatory Powers Act 2000 (RIPA) provides a statutory mechanism (i.e. 'in accordance with the law') for authorising covert surveillance and the use of a 'covert human intelligence source' (CHIS) e.g. undercover agents or the acquisition of communications data (as defined later in this document).
+Accordingly, in certain circumstances, the council may interfere in the citizen's right mentioned above, if such interference is: - A. in accordance with the law; - B. necessary (as defined in this document); and - C. proportionate (as defined in this document). - 4.
+RIPA provides a statutory mechanism (i.e. 'in accordance with the law') for authorising covert surveillance and the use of a 'covert human intelligence source' (CHIS) e.g. undercover agents or the acquisition of communications data (as defined later in this document).
 It seeks to ensure that any interference with an individual's right under Article 8 of the European Convention is necessary and proportionate.
-In doing so, the RIPA seeks to ensure both the public interest and the human rights of individuals are suitably balanced. - 5.
-The purpose of this guidance is to: - explain the scope of RIPA and the circumstances where it applies - provide guidance on the authorisation procedures to be followed. - 6.
-The Council has had regard to the Codes of Practice produced by the Home Office in preparing this guidance.
+In doing so, the RIPA seeks to ensure both the public interest and the human rights of individuals are suitably balanced.

+- 5. The purpose of this guidance is to: - explain the scope of RIPA and the circumstances where it applies - provide guidance on the authorisation procedures to be followed - 6.
+The council has had regard to the Codes of Practice produced by the Home Office in preparing this guidance.
 If any doubt arises, the Home Office Code of Practice should be consulted; the Code of Practice takes precedence over this guidance.